Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ### Model evaluation

-The final comparison of the scores of the model is as follows :
+The final comparison of the scores of the models is as follows :

 ![](../imgs/Model_Accuracies1.PNG)